kernel-community/kernel/docs/module-0/play-of-pattern.md

 ---
 title: The Play of Pattern
-description:
+description: This describes how we think in Kernel.
+See both ends of the spectrum and the infinite possibilities between; be humbled by your inability to know; learn how to make trade-offs consciously.
+image: /assets/shares/play-of-pattern.png
 ---

 # 🌈 The play of pattern

->None of the KERNEL Core Learning Objectives have concrete answers.
+>None of the Kernel Core Learning Objectives have concrete answers.

 >This is because there are no simple, one-size-fits-all answers to the questions we're interested in learning about and teaching.
 That is what makes them good questions.